Posted March 9, 2026

 To get the best performance and efficiency from your heat pump, it's crucial to understand and optimise the settings.

-This guide will delve into everything you need to know about heat pump settings, ensuring you get the most out of your investment.
+This guide will delve into everything you need to know about heat pump temperature settings, ensuring you get the most out of your investment.

 The thermostat is the heart of your heat pump's control system.
 Properly setting your thermostat can significantly impact your energy consumption and comfort levels.